blindnet-io/product-management/refs/notion-of-privacy/principles/RFC-SPEP.md

 ### Transparency

-`- to let the user know.`
+> To let the user know.

 Transparency means letting the user know what to expect (upfront transparency), and what is actually going on (ongoing transparency).

-Transparency refers to a different kinds of information that the user might want to know.
+Transparency refers to different kinds of information that the user might want to know.
 Particular [regulations](#privacy-legislation) define specific information.

 Among the most common are:

 - Who can access the data
 - Where is the data stored
 - What is done with the data
 - Why is data being collected and used
 - For how long is the data kept

 ### Confidentiality

-`- to keep the unintended parties away.`
+> To keep the unintended parties away.

 Data is handled in a way that ensures that only the intended parties can access it.
 This might involve different approaches to security and access management.